Data Visualization

 align Type: String | Values: left | center | right (defaults to center)

-verticalAlign Type: String | Values: top | middle | bottom (defaults middle)
+verticalAlign Type: String | Values: top | middle | bottom (defaults to bottom)

 layout Type: String | Values: horizontal | vertical | proximate (defaults to horizontal)